 However, both scientific data and a mountain of anecdotal evidence shows that finasteride can and often does produce improvements to the hairline, ranging from regrowth to a slowdown of further hair loss.

 Finasteride also tends to beat other hair loss treatments in efficacy tests.
-For example, a study comparing finasteride to topical minoxidil found that finasteride resulted in dense hair regrowth in 80% of users, compared to 52% for minoxidil.
+For example, a study comparing finasteride to topical minoxidil found that finasteride resulted in dense hair regrowth in 80 percent of users, compared to 52 percent for minoxidil.